Ivo Dudler, Howard Griffiths / Camerata Schweiz

 Der Beginn eines Mozart-Großprojekts der Orpheum-Stiftung, Teil II — Zusammenfassung

-Die Orpheum Stiftung zur Förderung junger Solisten steht am Beginn ihres bisher größten CD-Projektes: das Ziel ist, über einen Zeitraum von 5 Jahren (praktisch) sämtliche Instrumentalkonzerte von Wolfgang Amadeus Mozart auf 11 CDs zu bannen.
+Die Orpheum Stiftung zur Förderung junger Solisten steht am Beginn ihres bisher größten CD-Projektes.
+Das Ziel ist, über einen Zeitraum von 5 Jahren (praktisch) sämtliche Instrumentalkonzerte von Wolfgang Amadeus Mozart auf 11 CDs zu bannen.
 Die 34 Konzerte werden dabei von jungen Solisten und Solistinnen eingespielt, zusammen mit namhaften Orchestern und Dirigenten.
-Die Stiftung hat mich eingeladen, die Aufnahme-Sessions (8 Aufnahmesitzungen zu 3 Stunden, verteilt über vier Tage) für die erste CD zu besuchen.
-Diese umfasst das Violinkonzert Nr.1 in B-dur, KV 207, das Hornkonzert Nr.4 in Es-dur, KV 495, sowie das Klavierkonzert Nr.8 in C-dur, KV 246 (“Lützow”).
+Die Stiftung hat mich eingeladen, die Aufnahme-Sessions für die erste CD zu besuchen.
+Es ha ndelte sich um 8 Aufnahmesitzungen zu 3 Stunden, verteilt über vier Tage.
+Diese CD umfasst das Violinkonzert Nr.1 in B-dur, KV 207, das Hornkonzert Nr.4 in Es-dur, KV 495, sowie das Klavierkonzert Nr.8 in C-dur, KV 246 (“Lützow”).

-Ich sehe diesen Artikel als “Werkstattbericht” von der Nachmittags-Session des zweiten Aufnahmetages, mit dem Schweizer Hornisten Ivo Dudler als Solist, begleitet von der Camerata Schweiz unter der Leitung von Howard Griffiths.
+Ich sehe diesen Artikel als “Werkstattbericht” von der Nachmittags-Session des zweiten Aufnahmetages an.
+Beteiligt: der Schweizer Hornist Ivo Dudler als Solist.
+Er wurde begleitet von der Camerata Schweiz unter der Leitung von Howard Griffiths.
 Es handelte sich um eine Studio-Aufnahme in der Kirche Oberstrass in Zürich.
-Man sollte das nicht als Konzertbericht sehen: an diesem Nachmittag kamen nur Ausschnitte des ersten Satzes zur Aufführung, mit zahlreichen Wiederholungen und Unterbrechungen, weitgehend mit Probencharakter: ein Ausprobieren, bis alles so stimmt, wie es die Musiker haben möchten.
+Man sollte das nicht als Konzertbericht sehen.
+An diesem Nachmittag kamen nur Ausschnitte des ersten Satzes zur Aufführung, mit zahlreichen Wiederholungen und Unterbrechungen, weitgehend mit Probencharakter.
+Ein Ausprobieren, bis alles so stimmt, wie es die Musiker haben möchten.

 Table of Contents